matrix-org/matrix-spec-proposals/proposals/3417-call-room-type.md

 `m.room.create` state event should be set to `m.call`.
 This way clients can clearly distinguish between regular chat rooms and call rooms.

-In the case of the `m.intent` field in the `m.call` state event getting out of sync with the the `type` field in the `m.room.create` state event, the information from the `m.room.create` state event should be preferred.
+In the case of the `m.intent` field in MSC3401's `m.call` state event getting out of sync with the the `type` field in the `m.room.create` state event, the information from the `m.room.create` state event is used instead.

 ### Example